Emilprivate/Particle-System/README.md

 # Particle System
-My Particle System has a friendly user-interface to control basic physics functions for each individual particle generated.
+My Particle System has a user-interface to control basic physics functions for each individual particle generated.

 The project was made doing college.
 This is a school project in the subject 'Programming B' doing second year.